THURSDAYS FRIDAYS & SATURDAYS

 10am 1pm 2pm 4pm

-However, due to the size of our shop and the lack of ventilation we are operating
+(Due to the size of our shop and the lack of ventilation we would appreciate customers wearing masks.)

 Over the year’s commissions have played a major role in our business bringing customers from Cleaners to Bishops, from neighbours to people from afar spending tens of pounds to thousands of pounds.